-Drain pipes With Dry Sealing Valve (If So Equipped):

-Your RV may be equipped with a dry sealing valve that prevents the escape of odors from your waste system and eliminates the need for P-traps.
+Drain Pipes with Dry Sealing Valve (If So Equipped): Your RV may be equipped with a dry sealing valve that prevents the escape of odors from your waste system and eliminates the need for P-traps.
 Should the RV drain piping system become clogged and a mechanical cleanout tool is used to open the drain pipe, it is important that the dry valve be removed before passing the cleanout tool through the piping.
 Passing a mechanical cleanout tool through the waterless valve may cause damage to the internal seal that may potentially allow sewer gases to escape into the RV interior.
+The waterless trap can be unscrewed from the water lines.
 A label has been placed near the location of the waste valve that reads as follows:

-REMOVE WATERLESS TRAP BEFORE USING MECHANICAL DRAIN - CLEANING DEVICES
+REMOVE WATERLESS TRAP BEFORE USING MECHANICAL DRAIN CLEANING DEVICES